Ijaz Hussain: Cricket career

 Hussain was a wicketkeeper-batsman who usually opened the innings.
+He could also bowl medium-pace and wrist-spin.
 His highest score was 173 in an innings victory for Railways Reds over Lahore Reds in 1965-66.

+Hussain toured England with the Pakistan Eaglets in 1963, playing in three of the eight first-class matches.
 He played two matches for Pakistan against the touring Ceylon team in 1966-67, and all three matches for Pakistan Under-25 against MCC Under-25 later that season.
 He also played for Pakistan against The Rest (of Pakistan) in 1969-70.